IntroCSCI/colorvisionproject-Rawmon/README.md

 ## Description

-Program will take user values without zeros (as of this deliverable) and print out the RGB value of the corresponding color for those with which ever color blindness they choose (only Red-Green are available).
+Program will allow the user to input an SVG File with Hexadecimal values, or have the user manually input their desired RGB values.
+The program will then return the corressponding RGB Value afflicted by the desired Color blindness condition.(If no RGB value is printed out then the inputed color is not affected by the color blindness)

 ## Developer